Cinema of Japan: Golden Age

 Teshigahara's Woman in the Dunes (1964) won the Special Jury Prize at the Cannes Film Festival, and was nominated for Best Director and Best Foreign Language Film Oscars.
 Masaki Kobayashi's Kwaidan (1965) also picked up the Special Jury Prize at Cannes and received a nomination for Best Foreign Language Film at the Academy Awards.
 Bushido, Samurai Saga by Tadashi Imai won the Golden Bear at the 13th Berlin International Film Festival.
 Immortal Love by Keisuke Kinoshita and Twin Sisters of Kyoto and Portrait of Chieko, both by Noboru Nakamura, also received nominations for Best Foreign Language Film at the Academy Awards.
 Lost Spring, also by Nakamura, was in competition for the Golden Bear at the 17th Berlin International Film Festival.

 The 1970s saw the cinema audience drop due to the spread of television.
 Total audience declined from 1.2 billion in 1960 to 0.2 billion in 1980.

+Film companies refused to hire top actors and directors, not even the companies' production skills to the television industry, thereby making the film companies losing money.

 Film companies fought back in various ways, such as the bigger budget films of Kadokawa Pictures, or including increasingly sexual or violent content and language which could not be shown on television.
 The resulting pink film industry became the stepping stone for many young independent filmmakers.
 The seventies also saw the start of the "idol eiga", films starring young "idols", who would bring in audiences due to their fame and popularity.

 Toshiya Fujita made the revenge film Lady Snowblood in 1973.
 In the same year, Yoshishige Yoshida made the film Coup d'État, a portrait of Ikki Kita, the leader of the Japanese coup of February 1936.
 Its experimental cinematography and mise-en-scène, as well as its avant-garde score by Toshi Ichiyanagi, garnered it wide critical acclaim within Japan.

 In 1976, the Hochi Film Award was created.
 The first winner for Best Film was The Inugamis by Kon Ichikawa.
 Nagisa Oshima directed In the Realm of the Senses (1976), a film detailing a crime of passion involving Sada Abe set in the 1930s.
 Controversial for its explicit sexual content, it has never been seen uncensored in Japan.

 Kinji Fukasaku completed the epic Battles Without Honor and Humanity series of yakuza films.
 Yoji Yamada introduced the commercially successful Tora-San series, while also directing other films, notably the popular The Yellow Handkerchief, which won the first Japan Academy Prize for Best Film in 1978.
 New wave filmmakers Susumu Hani and Shōhei Imamura retreated to documentary work, though Imamura made a dramatic return to feature filmmaking with Vengeance Is Mine (1979).